CIRCSE/LEMLAT3/README.md

 You can always recall such list by entering the command `\h`.

 ### Batch Mode
-You can process a bunch of worforms by entering an input file featuring the list of wordforms to analyse.
+You can process a bunch of wordforms by entering an input file featuring the list of wordforms to analyse.
 A full text can also be given in input.
 Processing an input file is performed by typing

 ```
 ./APPLICATION_NAME [-s 0|1|2] -i input_file_name -o|-c|-x output_file_name